 liver disease; or

-It is not known whether vismodegib passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while you are using vismodegib and for 7 months after your last dose.

 How should I take vismodegib?